16navigabraham/based-christmas/README.md

 # 🎄 Based Christmas - Christmas Cap PFP Mini App

-A festive Web3 Farcaster Mini App built on Base that lets users add a blue Christmas cap to their profile picture, mint it as an on-chain PFP, and earn points!
+A festive Web3 Farcaster Mini App built on Base that lets users add a blue Christmas cap to their profile picture, create it as an on-chain PFP, and earn points!

 ## ✨ Features

 - 🎅 **Upload & Transform**: Upload your PFP and automatically add a festive blue Christmas cap
 - 🔗 **IPFS Storage**: Securely store your capped PFP on IPFS via Pinata
-- ⛓️ **On-Chain Minting**: Mint your Christmas PFP on Base blockchain for 0.1 USDC
+- ⛓️ **On-Chain creating**: Create your Christmas PFP on Base blockchain for 0.1 USDC
-- 🎯 **Points System**: Earn 2 points for every PFP minted
+- 🎯 **Points System**: Earn 2 points for every PFP created
-- 📊 **User Dashboard**: View your stats, points, and minted PFPs
+- 📊 **User Dashboard**: View your stats, points, and created PFPs
 - 🔐 **Farcaster Auth**: Seamless authentication using Farcaster accounts
 - 💰 **Multi-Wallet Support**: Compatible with EVM and Solana wallets
 - 📱 **Mobile Responsive**: Works perfectly on all devices